cincibrainlab/datascience/content/post/stats_with_gtsummary_part3.md

 ---
-title: Publication Stats with the R Normality Tests Part 3 of 3
+title: Publication Stats with the R Non-parametric mean tests with gtsummary Part 3 of 3
 date: 2022-03-23
 draft: false
 featured: false